arvindvenkatadri/the-foundation-series/content/courses/6-In-Short-the-World/_index.md

 ## References

 1. Neumann, Bonnie H., Ed.; McDonnell, Helen M., Ed., *Teaching the Short Story: A Guide to Using Stories from around the World*.
 National Council of Teachers of English, Urbana, IL,USA.
 ISBN-0-8141-1947-6

-1.Ron Hansen, *You've Got to Read This: Contemporary American Writers Introduce Stories That Held Them in Awe*.
+1. Ron Hansen, *You've Got to Read This: Contemporary American Writers Introduce Stories That Held Them in Awe*.
 Harper Perennial, 1994.
 ISBN:9780060982027

-1.
+1. David Miller, *That Glimpse of Truth: 100 of the Finest Short Stories Ever Written*, Head of Zeus.
+Oct 2014.
+ISBN-9781784080037